-Youth Custodial Officers are employed under the Department of Corrective Services Youth Custodial Officers' General Agreement 2017 and receive all the benefits attached to a government career:
+Youth Custodial Officers are employed under the Department of Corrective Services Youth Custodial Officers' General Agreement 2022 and receive all the benefits attached to a government career:

-- employment security
+- competitive base salary: \$79,156 \$84,977 per annum plus superannuation

+- 19% commuted allowance in addition to the base salary upon commencement of shift work (this equates to an additional \$15,000 per annum approximately)

 - comprehensive paid training

-- competitive base salary: \$61,172 \$66,256 per annum plus superannuation

-- 19% commuted allowance in addition to the base salary (upon commencement of shift work).
-This equates to approximately \$11,000 - \$12,000 per annum

 - generous leave provisions

+- employment security

+- opportunities for promotion

 - supplied uniforms

-- opportunities for promotion

 - salary packaging visit www.smartsalary.com.au for more details.

 A Youth Custodial Officer based at Banksia Hill Detention Centre is required to work rotating shift patterns on a 24 hour per day / 7 days per week roster system.
-Shifts are ordinarily 12 hours in duration and you will be expected to work on public holidays (including Easter, Christmas and New Year), weekends and nights as part of the roster rotation.
+Shifts are ordinarily 12 hours in duration, and you will be expected to work on public holidays (including Easter, Christmas, and New Year), weekends and nights as part of the roster rotation.
+Rosters are issued up to nine weeks in advance, with Youth Custodial Officers working 10 shifts in a 21 day period with a maximum of 4 shifts in a row.